Ferro-Giconi/Neopixel-bitmap/README.md

 # Neopixel-bitmap
 A Raspberry Pi Pico program to display images on a Neopixel RGB LED array.

-PicoBitmap.py:
+NeopixelBitmap.py:
+This will display bitmaps on a 10x16 Neopixel with support for chaining multiple Neopixels together if you want something larger.
 This is written in Micropython for the Raspberry Pi Pico.
-It probably works on any RP4020 based microcontroller with the Micropython firmware flashed to it.
+My assumption is that it will work on any RP4020 based microcontroller board with the Micropython firmware flashed to it.

 BitmapToArray.py:
-This is written in normal Python 3.
-It is a separate program that should be run on the computer to generate an array of RGB values to paste into the PicoBitmap.py program to store bitmaps as an array.
-This program is unfinished and broken at the moment.
+This generates the array used to display a bitmap in NeopixelBitmap.py.
+Written using Python 3.